thedevsbuddy/tailwind_cli/CONTRIBUTION.md

 ## Contribute to docs.

-You can contribute to the documentation as well for that you can switch to the docs branch and add or edit the documentation code.
+Please refer to this [TailwindCLI Docs](https://github.com/thedevsbuddy/tailwind-cli-docs) repository.

+Steps contribute:
-- Fork the Repository if not already.
+- Fork repository
-- Switch to the `docs` branch.
+- Setup it in your machine
-- Add or edit the documentation code.
+- Make changes or add documentation
-- Make a `PR`.
+- Create a `PR` to original repo.
 - Thats it.

-Now i will check if the documentation is matching project's requirements then will merge it and make it public.
+I am gonna check if it fits our documentation.